-Evander Holyfield has followed old rival, Mike Tyson, in confirming his intentions to fight in boxing exhibition matches for charity.
+Evander Holyfield has followed their old rival, Mike Tyson, in confirming his intentions to fight in boxing exhibition matches for charity.

 The four-time world heavyweight champion and former undisputed cruiserweight king made a shock announcement days after a cryptic social media post.